-The company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under IFRS 9.
-If the company retains substantially all the risks and rewards of a transferred financial asset, the company continues to recognize the financial asset and also recognizes a borrowing for the proceeds received.
-A financial liability (or a part of a financial liability) is derecognized from the group's balance sheet when the obligation specified in the contract is discharged or cancelled or expires.
+The company derecognises a financial asset when the contractual rights to the cash flow from the financial asset expire or it transfers the financial asset and transfer qualifies for derecognition under IFRS 9.
+If the company retains substantially all the risks and rewards a transferred financial asset , the company continues to recognize the financial asset and also recognize a borrowing for the proceeds received.
+A financial liability (or a part of a financial liability) is derecognized from the group's balance sheet when the obligation specified in contract is discharged or cancelled expires.